Clinical AI with EHR Integrations: SMART on FHIR Guide

 Security, HIPAA, and BAA review

 Glass is designed to support HIPAA-compliant use of PHI in AI-powered clinical decision support.
-For Developer API deployments, API settings let teams review and accept a click-through BAA before sending production PHI through the Developer API (/api-documentation).
+For Developer API deployments, teams should confirm the current BAA path before sending production PHI through the Developer API (/api-documentation).
 EHR-connected deployments should confirm the exact BAA path and implementation scope directly with Glass.

 For EHR-connected deployments, the right diligence sequence is simple:

-1. confirm the SMART on FHIR setup and authorized data scope
+1. confirm the supported EHR setup and authorized data scope

 2. confirm the BAA and PHI handling path